History of Panama: Manuel Noriega regime (1983–1989)

 General Manuel Noriega after his capture by the US.

 Torrijos died in a mysterious plane crash on July 31, 1981.
 The circumstances of his death generated charges and speculation that he was assassinated.
 Torrijos' death changed the tone but not the direction of Panama's political evolution.
 Despite constitutional amendments in 1983, which appeared to proscribe a political role for the military, the Panama Defense Forces (PDF) continued to dominate political life behind a facade of civilian government.
 By then, General Manuel Noriega was firmly in control of both the PDF and the civilian government, and had created the Dignity Battalions to help suppress opposition.

-Despite undercover collaboration with US president Ronald Reagan on his Contra war in Nicaragua (including the Iran–Contra affair), to deliver arms and drugs by airplane, relations between the United States and Panama worsened in the 1980s.
-In response to a domestic political crisis and an attack on the US embassy, the US froze economic and military aid to Panama in the summer of 1987.
+Despite undercover collaboration with US president Ronald Reagan, who supported the Contras in their war against the Sandinista government in Nicaragua, U.S.-Panama relations largely worsened in the 1980s.
+In response to a domestic political crisis and an attack on the US embassy in Panama City, the US froze economic and military aid to Panama in the summer of 1987.
 Tensions sharpened in February 1988 when Noriega was indicted in US courts for drug-trafficking.
 In April 1988, Reagan invoked the International Emergency Economic Powers Act, freezing Panamanian Government assets in US banks, withholding fees for using the canal, and prohibiting payments by US agencies, firms, and individuals to the Noriega regime.
 The country went into turmoil.

 National elections of May 1989 were marred by accusations of fraud from both sides.
 Panamanian authorities arrested American Kurt Muse who had set up an installation to jam Panamanian radio and broadcast phony election returns.
 However, the election proceeded and Guillermo Endara won by a margin of over three-to-one over Noriega.
 The Noriega regime promptly annulled the election, citing massive US interference, and embarked on new repression.

 Foreign observers including the Catholic Church and Jimmy Carter certified Endara's electoral victory despite widespread attempts at fraud by the regime.
 At the request of the US, the Organization of American States convened a meeting of foreign ministers but was unable to obtain Noriega's departure.
 The US began sending thousands of troops to bases in the canal zone.
 Panamanian authorities alleged that US troops left their bases and illegally stopped and searched vehicles in Panama.
 An American Marine got lost in the former French quarter of Panama City, ran a roadblock, and was killed by Panamanian Police (which was a part of the Panamanian Military).